Russia casts doubt on Borrell's 'tense' Lavrov talks

 Borrell had asked to visit Navalny in prison, his spokesman said on Monday, but Lavrov told him to apply to a Russian court for permission, at which point Borrell decided there would not be enough time to expedite the procedure.

-But an EU spokeswoman had told press last Friday Borrell had decided not to visit Navalny because that would give the "wrong impression" that he agreed with his jailing.
+But an EU spokeswoman had told press last Friday Borrell had decided not to visit Navalny because that would have given the "wrong impression" that he agreed with his jailing.

 The Spanish diplomat is to be cross-examined by MEPs over his Moscow trip in the European Parliament on Tuesday.

-And things could get ugly, after more than 70 MEPs cosigned a letter to European Commission president Ursula von der Leyen calling for his resignation on Monday.
+And things could get ugly, after more than 70 of them cosigned a letter to European Commission president Ursula von der Leyen calling for his resignation on Monday.

-The MEPs mostly came from the centre-right European People's Party and the right-wing European Conservatives and Reformists groups.
+The signatories mostly came from the centre-right European People's Party and the right-wing European Conservatives and Reformists groups.

 But the commission rejected the idea out of hand.

-Von der Leyen, "lends her full support to the high representative [Borrell] for the trip to Moscow," her spokesman said.
+Von der Leyen "lends her full support to the high representative [Borrell] for the trip to Moscow," her spokesman said.

-Russia also expelled three European diplomats last Friday in added affront to Lavrov, on grounds they had taken part in "unlawful" pro-Navalny protests.
+Russia also expelled three European diplomats last Friday in an added affront to Borrell, on grounds they had taken part in "unlawful" pro-Navalny protests.

 And Germany, Poland, and Sweden, whose diplomats were sent packing, expelled three Russian diplomats in return on Monday.